Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

-On Friday, Ildemaro Vargas (.250 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Ildemaro Vargas (.281 slugging percentage in past 10 games, including zero homers), battle starting pitcher Sandy Alcantara and the Miami Marlins at Nationals Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-2) against the Marlins.

 Ildemaro Vargas Game Info & Props vs. the Marlins